 It's easy to purchase a Nebraska lifetime hunting, fishing, or combination permit.
 Simply obtain an application form from any Game and Parks Commission office or from any permit vendor across the state.
 Fill out the application and mail it with the proper fee to Game and Parks Commission, P.O.
 Box 30370, or 2200 N. 33rd, Lincoln, NE 68503.

 A lifetime permit is the perfect birthday, Christmas or graduation gift.
 It truly is a gift that will last a lifetime.

 Free Fishing Day

 Legislation passed in 1996 authorized a Free Fishing and Park Entry Day in Nebraska.
 The day is designed to attract those who no longer fish or who have never fished and to give them an opportunity to do so without the need to purchase a license.
 Free Fishing and Park Entry Day is held the Saturday before Memorial Day weekend.
 Anglers can take advantage of that day, invite a non-angler friend along and take them on a fishing trip on any water body in the state showing them how much fun fishing really is.

-- to borrow or use the permit of another or lend your permit to another.
+- borrow or use the permit of another or lend your permit to another.

-- to fish on any private land without landowner permission.
+- fish on any private land without landowner permission.

-- to leave fish in a trap for more than 24 hours.
+- leave fish in a trap for more than 24 hours.

-- to attempt to snag fish, except in areas designated.
+- attempt to snag fish, except in areas designated.
 See section on Snagging for details.

-- to keep a foul-hooked fish, which is any fish hooked externally.
+- keep a foul-hooked fish, which is any fish hooked externally.